esandoval30/redis-xgb/README.md

 redis-cli
 ```

-Once You could try the following commands
+From the redis-cli, You could try the following Redis AI commands:
-## 5.1 Script to normalize numerical features into tensors
+## 5.1 Script to normalize numerical features into a tensor
 ```
 AI.SCRIPTEXECUTE xgb-loan-approval-feature-processing numeric_values_to_tensors KEYS 1 loan-application-855 INPUTS 3 loan-application-855 xgb-loan-approval-numeric-features-mean xgb-loan-approval-numeric-features-std OUTPUTS 1 loan-application-855-numeric-tensor
 ```
 You could AI.TENSORGET loan-application-855-numeric-tensor to check the resulting tensor!
-## 5.2 Script to 1-hot-encode categorical features
+## 5.2 Script to 1-hot-encode categorical features into a tensor
 ```
 AI.SCRIPTEXECUTE xgb-loan-approval-feature-processing categorical_values_to_tensors KEYS 1 loan-application-855 INPUTS 1 loan-application-855 OUTPUTS 1 loan-application-855-categorical-tensor
 ```
 You could AI.TENSORGET loan-application-855-categorical-tensor to check the resulting tensor!

-## 5.3 Script to pre-process all features in one go
+## 5.3 Script to pre-process all features into a single tensor
 ```
 AI.SCRIPTEXECUTE xgb-loan-approval-feature-processing pre_process KEYS 1 loan-application-855 INPUTS 3 loan-application-855 xgb-loan-approval-numeric-features-mean xgb-loan-approval-numeric-features-std OUTPUTS 1 loan-application-855-featurized-data
 ```